imcclennan/cleaning_data/code_book.md

 - mean(): Mean value
 - std(): Standard deviation

 Only these two were returned in the tidy_data.txt result set, as per the course instructions.
+Thus the frequency mean (meanFreq) was not included, nor were any mean measurements off of angles (e.g. gravityMean, jerkMean, etc.)

+These features were renamed to make them more readable.
+Features suffixed with "-std()" are suffixed with "StdDev" and features suffixed with "-mean()" are suffixed with "Mean".

 ## Activities
 There were six activities returned as part of the data: